 To obtain a license, sports betting operators must follow the strictest security measures, including separating player funds from the money of their operational costs as well as securing timely payouts on every single occasion.
 Licensed operators guarantee 100% fair treatment.
 They also pay taxes, so a portion of their money goes to various socially beneficial programs.

 Unlike some other states, Kentucky sports betting does not impose restrictions in terms of banking methods.
-The real money sports betting operators that go live in September will thus offer an array of options, including the following:
+The real money sports betting operators that went live in September offer an array of options, including the following:

 Learn More: Most Popular US Sportsbooks That Accept PayPal

-Fully licensed and regulated retail sportsbooks will open on September 7, while Kentucky’s online sports betting apps will launch on September 28.
+Fully licensed and regulated retail sportsbooks opened on September 7, while Kentucky’s online sports betting apps launched on September 28, 2023.

 DraftKings betting app has an average rating 4.8 out of 5 on the app store after more than 250,000 customer reviews.
 It’s well-designed, easy to use and it will be available for all Kentucky residents to download and use.
 BetMGM’s betting app is slightly less polished, but deserves high rating as well.

 The KY sports betting bill (HB 551) allows up to 27 online sports betting apps to go live in the Bluegrass State.
-All the biggest companies in the niche, such as DraftKings, FanDuel, and BetMGM, have confirmed they will launch in the newly opened Kentucky market, so bettors will be spoiled for choice once everything goes live.
+All the biggest companies in the niche, such as DraftKings, FanDuel, and BetMGM, have also launched in the newly opened Kentucky market, so bettors in the Bluegrass State have plenty of options.

-You must be at least 18 years old to legally bet on sports in KY.
+For a big majority of sportsbooks, you must be at least 18 years old to legally bet on sports in KY.
+The only exception is BetMGM who require 21 years of age.
 You will need to verify your age during the registration process with any Kentucky sports betting operator.

 Like in all other states where online sports betting is legal, bettors from Kentucky won’t be able to place bets on in-state college teams, but wagering on all squads outside the state is perfectly fine and permitted.